Navigating Prescription Coverage: 2025 Updates

 – Convenience: Medicare Part C simplifies your healthcare management with one plan, one premium, and less hassle.

-– Additional Benefits: Medicare Part C may includes some additional benefits like dental, vision, hearing, wellness programs, and even gym memberships.
+– Additional Benefits: Medicare Part C may includes one additional benefits like dental, vision, hearing, wellness programs, and even gym memberships.

 – Out-of-Pocket Limit: Medicare Part C sets a limit on how much you’ll have to pay out-of-pocket for covered services, including prescription drugs, which may provide financial savings.

-– Lower Premiums: In some cases, Medicare Part C may offer lower overall premiums compared to having separate plans for medical and drug coverage.
+– Lower Premiums: In some cases, Medicare Part C may offer lower overall monthly plan premiums compared to having separate plans for medical and drug coverage.

 Considering a of Medicare Part C?